davidderus/good-start/README.md

 # good-start 1.0.0-beta.2

-Advanced developper setup for macOS and Ubuntu.
+Advanced developer setup for macOS and Ubuntu.

 ## Disclaimer